CraftTweaker/CraftTweaker-Documentation/docs_exported/1.19/sixikutils/docs/mods/sixikutils/utils/entity/type/player/ExpandPlayer.md

 ## Extending LivingEntity

-ExpandPlayer extends [LivingEntity](/mods/sixikutils/utils/entity/ExpandLivingEntity).
-That means all methods available in [LivingEntity](/mods/sixikutils/utils/entity/ExpandLivingEntity) are also available in ExpandPlayer
+Player extends [LivingEntity](/mods/sixikutils/utils/entity/ExpandLivingEntity).
+That means all methods available in [LivingEntity](/mods/sixikutils/utils/entity/ExpandLivingEntity) are also available in Player

 ## Methods